-Our workshops in Calgary and Toronto are a first-time offering utilizing M.A.C. — Maximize Assessment Capabilities — an integrated assessment framework.
+Our workshop in Toronto is a first-time offering utilizing M.A.C. — Maximize Assessment Capabilities — an integrated assessment framework.

-This interactive, in-depth workshop for mental health conditions emphasizes current evidenced based research and practice, objective assessment tools and integration of findings; uses clinical case studies, video, small group discussion and clinical reasoning activities.
-Many factors influence mental health including trauma/PTSD, anxiety, fear avoidance-panic, depression, addictions, personality traits, coping styles, chronic health conditions, brain injury, physical injury, workplace influences, cultural and family influences.
-Occupational Therapists are unique as the only health care professional that brings the whole person approach.
+This in-depth workshop for mental health conditions emphasizes current evidenced based research and practice, objective assessment tools; uses clinical case studies, video, small group discussion and clinical reasoning activities.
+Many factors influence mental health including trauma/PTSD, anxiety, fear avoidance-panic, depression, additions, personality traits, coping styles, chronic health conditions, brain injury, physical injury, workplace influences, cultural and family influences.
+Occupational Therapists are unique as the only health care professional that brings the whole integrated person approach.
 Whether you are conducting a Functional Capacity Evaluation (FCE), Functional Abilities Evaluation (FAE), worksite assessment or developing gradual return to work/stay at work programming, the whole person integrated approach is key for successful safe and sustainable return to work and stay at work.

-Our upcoming workshops in Calgary and Toronto contain 75% new material!
+Our upcoming workshop in Toronto contains 75% new material!

 Goals and learning objectives

 - Hierarchy of objective assessment tools for mental health conditions – psychological, social behavioral, cognitive